files-community/Website/src/routes/blog/posts/how-to-use-background-image.md

 ---
-title: How to set a custom background in Files
+title: How to use a custom background in Files
-description: There are a number of ways for users to personalize Files, today we're going to look at setting a custom background
+description: There are a number of ways for users to personalize Files, today we're going to look at using a custom background
 thumbnail: /blog-resources/setting-custom-background/HeroImage.jpg
 date: 2022-2-3
 author: yaichenbaum
 ---

-There are a number of ways for users to personalize Files, today we're going to look at setting a custom background.
+There are a number of ways for users to personalize Files, today we're going to look at using a custom background.
 1. The first step is to navigate to the themes folder.
 The easiest way to locate this folder is by opening the settings dialog in Files, clicking the information icon by the custom themes section and clicking on the "Open themes folder" button.
 2. Create a new file with the `xaml` extenion and place this template in the file.